 A big issue was finding the right site in inner Melbourne.
 The building we found has10 metre ceilings and is north facing giving us lovely winter sunlight.
 When we took over the site it was a disused warehouse shell.
-We tracked down a huge range of reclaimed materials including corrugated iron for internal walls, windows and frames, doors, timber for the bar and the 3 big tables, various cupboards and cabinets, a cool room and even a second hand urinal.
+We tracked down a huge range of reclaimed materials including corrugated iron for internal walls, windows and frames, doors, timber for the bar and three big tables, various cupboards and cabinets, a cool room and even a second hand urinal.

 Whenever we order boxes, coasters, letterheads, business cards etc they are all made from recycled paper.